Welcome to the

 Dr. Langenecker’s CV

-Dr. Westlund Schreiner is an Assistant Professor and Psychologist within the Department of Psychiatry at the University of Utah.
+Dr. Westlund Schreiner is an Assistant Professor and Psychologist at Nationwide Children’s Hospital with a joint appointment at The Ohio State University.
 She received her PhD in Clinical Psychology from the University of Minnesota.
 Her work focuses on the neurobiological mechanisms of self-injurious thoughts and behaviors and interventions in adolescents.
+She primarily works on the ReSIST and RuMe studies.
+She has fostered many kittens and is the proud cat mom of two (mostly) sweet felines.

 Dr. Westlund Schreiner’s CV